25+ Air Travel Questions Answered

 Frequent fliers can probably do the airline safety briefing from memory, but new flyers at least should pay attention to these mandatory briefings.
 You probably already know how to use a seatbelt, but it is a good practice to know the location of the nearest exit.

 Remember to leave your luggage behind in the case of an evacuation of the plane.
-You would be amazed at how many times people don’t follow those simple instructions, themselves and others at risk.
+You would be amazed at how many times people don’t follow those simple instructions, putting themselves and others at risk.

 When should I arrive at the airport?